gribelu/eid-chat/readme.md

     The final prompt context will be a concatenation of:
     "P1 Extra info S1 P2 Note detail S2"

-All the context extracted (in the order described above) is concatenated into a single string that the AI will use as its prompt.
+All the context extracted (in the order described above) is concatenated into a single string - separated by a space - that the AI will use as its prompt.

+#### e.
+Displayed message

+`data-ai-displayed-message` is the text that will be displayed in the chat interface.

+-   If this attribute is absent, the default is to display the entire context defined in the above attributes.
+-   If this attribute is present, it will be used as the displayed message instead of the context defined above.
+If it's present but empty, no text will be displayed in the UI.

 ## Possible Enhancements